Trump Fires Comey Over Misstatements Before Congress

 The Associated Press quoted its FBI source on Tuesday as saying Abedin never made a habit of distributing potentially sensitive emails, a direct contradiction of Comey’s testimony.

-A spokesperson for committee Chairman Rep. Chuck Grassley, R-Iowa, had issued a statement on Tuesday, saying that if any clarifications needed to be made, they would expect the director to publicly update the committee.
+A spokesperson for committee Chairman Rep. Chuck Grassley, R-Iowa, issued a statement before Comey’s firing Tuesday, saying that if any clarifications needed to be made, they would expect the director to publicly update the committee.

 “Regardless, Director Comey promised briefings for Committee members on matters that he was not able to discuss in a public forum, and Chairman Grassley is eager for the FBI to provide that information, ” said Taylor Foy, Rep. Grassley’s spokesperson.